The Tale of 2 Cabins and a Priest

 Event Details

-The "tale" begins with a 2-hundred-year-old log cabin starting its life on land that was confiscated from a British sympathizer following the Revolutionary War.
-Over the years, many different people both owned and rented the cabin including a weaver and a barber.
-But in 1820 a widower Priest, the Rev. William Duke, and his daughter, purchased the cabin, moved in, and established a school there.
-They would spend the next 20 years living in this 4-room structure until Duke’s death in 1840.
+The "tale" begins with a 200 year old log cabin confiscated from a British sympathizer following the Revolutionary War.
+Over the years, many people lived there.
+In 1820 widower Priest, the Rev. William Duke, and his daughter, bought the cabin, moved in, and established a school and spent the next 20 years living in the 4-room structure until Duke’s death in 1840.

-As for the cabin, by the early 21st century it was clear that it could not be saved.
-So, what happened to it and who was Rev. Duke?
-Eric Mease, Historical Society of Cecil County trustee, will review the history of both the cabin and the Priest and explore some common myths about both.
+What happened to the cabin and who was Rev. Duke?
+Eric Mease, Historical Society of Cecil County trustee, will review the history of the cabin and Rev. Duke and explore common myths about both.

 Disclaimer(s)